-In this guide, we’ll explain everything you need to know about hiking Boynton Canyon Trail and show you exactly how to get to the Sedona Subway Cave based on our own experiences.
+In this guide we explain everything you need to know about hiking Boynton Canyon Trail and show you exactly how to get to the Sedona Subway Cave based on our own experiences.

-What we can tell you after hiking almost all of the best trails in Sedona is that Boynton Canyon with the Subway Cave is unmissable.
-But without the cave, we think there are much better trails you should prioritize in Sedona.
+What we can tell you after hiking all the popular trails during our Sedona vacation is that Boynton Canyon with the Subway Cave is unmissable.
+But as a standalone hike without the cave, we think there are much better trails you should prioritize in Sedona, especially considering how busy it gets.
+Read more about us.

 Hiking Statistics